antonionc/ocp_test/README.md

 The simplest way to use is:

 `shell
-$ ansible-playbook -i inventories all.yaml -e cluster_name=mycluster
+$  ansible-playbook -i inventories --vault-password-file .ansible_vault_password  all.yaml -e cluster_name=test04
 `

 ## Configuration